GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **DSN** - Without parameters it will list data set names in use by the current users.
 Specify **DSN** <the data set name> to get the users or jobs that are currently using that data set
 * **LISTCAT** - To list the catalog files FOR the current user
 * **LISTSPC** - list space (size) related statistics for a data set of or data sets.
 Without any parameters it will prompt for the data ets, otherwise specify them as a parameter.
+* **PROFILE msgid** - this will set the profile so that Msg IDs are displayed before the TSO message
+* **PROFILE nomsgid** - turns off the display of the Msg ID before the message